Manta-Network/docs/docs/guides/DolphinPay.md

 4. How do I participate in the testnet?

    There is a very thorough guide, please follow the steps at: [Manta Network Testnet V2: Walkthrough](https://mantanetwork.medium.com/manta-network-testnet-v2-walkthrough-28837d7bbba7).
 Check the Dolphin V2 Resources & Official Announcement at [https://discord.com/channels/795390654628102165/795403612107964416/978712997117698159](https://discord.com/channels/795390654628102165/795403612107964416/978712997117698159)

+5. How long will the incentive campaign run?

+ The incentivized testnet campaign will run until the Calamari launch.